05/12/2025 01:30 PM Senate JUDICIARY

 APRIL WILKERSON, Deputy Commissioner, Department of Corrections,

-SENATOR TOBIN answered in the affirmative.
+SENATOR TOBIN answered that is correct.

 1:57:30 PM

-MS. WILKERSON replied that
+MS. WILKERSON replied that the vendor supplying the tablets will

 1:58:58 PM